 |

 There are IRONDIE buyers interested in purchasing the dice for collecting purposes and not just for playing.
-Considering this, you should remember that the dice are made of silver-plated white metal, which is susceptible to hard impacts which could cause the dice to lose their original shape.
-The IRONDIE dice are meant and designed to tolerate normal gaming without significant deterioration.
+Considering this, you should remember that the dice are made of silver-galvanic finished white metal, and the color cover is susceptible to impacts, including rolling them together or dropping them on the floor.

 |